-- Degrees working toward or held

-- Mentor(s)

-- Description of the trainee/scholar's research project and progress

-- Coursework

-- Conference presentations

-- A description of the trainee's role in any planned or published papers resulting from research conducted while supported by this award (e.g., designed or conducted experiment, analyzed data, drafted paper)

-- Fellowships or other support
+- Degrees working toward or received; - Mentor(s); - Description of the trainee/scholar's research project and progress; - Career development activities (e.g., individualized coursework or workshops attended); - Conference presentations; - A description of the trainee's contribution to any planned or published papers resulting from research conducted while supported by this award (e.g., designed or conducted experiment, analyzed data, drafted paper); and - Honors, awards, fellowships, and any other support received during the period of training.
+Note: Support before and after the appointment is reported in the Data Tables and should not be reported here.

-- Workshops attended

-- Career development activities